segura08m/InnerNode/README.md

 BLOCK_CONFIRMATION_DELAY=6
 ```

-**Important**: For the listener to detect events, you must replace `BRIDGE_CONTRACT_ADDRESS` with the address of a real contract that emits a `BridgeTransferInitiated` event (or one with a matching signature).
+**Important**: For the listener to detect events, you must replace `BRIDGE_CONTRACT_ADDRESS` with the address of a real contract that emits a `BridgeTransferInitiated` event (or one with a matching signature) on the network specified by `SOURCE_CHAIN_RPC_URL`.

 ### 3. Run the Application

-Once configured, you can start the service by running the `main.py` script from your terminal.
-The script will connect to the source chain's RPC and begin polling for new events.
+Once configured, you can start the service by running the `main.py` script.
+The script's entry point bootstraps the application by loading the configuration and starting the orchestrator.

-The entry point in `main.py` bootstraps the application:
+A look at the `main.py` entry point:
 ```python
 # main.py
 if __name__ == "__main__":